Zinc Sulphate

 4. Chemical Industry: It serves as a precursor to other zinc compounds, which find applications in various chemical processes.

 5. Medical Applications: In medicine, zinc sulfate is used as an astringent and emetic (to induce vomiting).
-It's also used in some over-the-counter cold remedies and dietary supplements due to its role in immune function.
+Its also used in some over-the-counter cold remedies and dietary supplements due to its role in immune function.

 6. Water Treatment: Zinc sulfate is sometimes used in water treatment as a coagulant to remove impurities.